Scott Malone: Millwall

 In the 2014–15 season, Malone continued to be a first team regular and scored his first goal of the season in a 2–1 win over Blackpool on 30 August 2014.
 However, Malone suffered his own injury concerns, from which he managed to recover and regain his first team place.
 Despite Millwall's struggles, Malone's performance attracted interest from Cardiff City, who had their bid from Millwall accepted.

+Malone returned to Millwall in August 2020.
+Initially on loan from Derby County for the 2020–21 season, he went on to sign a further contract with Millwall from July 2021.

 Cardiff City

-Malone signed a two and a half year deal with Championship rivals' Cardiff City on 8 January 2015.
+Malone signed a two-and-a-half-year deal with Championship rivals' Cardiff City on 8 January 2015.
 Malone was previously linked with a move to Bundesliga side Borussia Dortmund, who made a bid for him before going to Cardiff City.

 Two days after signing for the club, Malone made his Cardiff City debut, where he made his first start, in a 1–0 win over Fulham.
 Malone then provided assist for Kenwyne Jones to score an opener, in a 1–1 draw against Sheffield Wednesday on 7 February 2015.
 However, Malone suffered injuries as the 2014–15 season progressed.
 Malone ended the half of the 2014–15 season with Cardiff City, making thirteen appearances.

 In the 2015–16 season, Malone started well when he scored an equaliser against Queens Park Rangers in a 2–2 draw.
-His performance earned him the Man of the Match by the fans, due to "ran up and down the left flank like a midfielder".
+He was named as Man of the Match by the fans, with his performance in "[running] up and down the left flank like a midfielder" praised.
 This was followed by his second in a 3–2 win away to Bolton Wanderers.
 Malone went on to establish himself in the left–back position and went on to make forty–one appearances and scoring twice, having missed five games, due to four on the substitute bench and one over illness.

 With his contract expiring at the end of the 2015–16 season, Malone's future at Cardiff City was in doubt, especially with the new management of Paul Trollope.
 However, Malone was expected not to be included in the first team ahead of the 2016–17 season, due to the pre-season form of Declan John.